huggingface/transformers/docs/source/en/tasks/idefics.md

 ```

 Just like for other Transformers models, you need to load a processor and the model itself from the checkpoint.
-The IDEFICS processor wraps a LLama tokenizer and IDEFICS image processor into a single processor to take care of
+The IDEFICS processor wraps a [`LlamaTokenizer`] and IDEFICS image processor into a single processor to take care of
 preparing text and image inputs for the model.

 ```py